l-portet/old.github.css/README.md

 # old.github.css
 Back to the good old styles

-When injected, the CSS formats a Github repo page into a vertical and central view, like before
+When injected, the CSS formats a Github repo page into a vertical and centered view, like before

 [Install on Stylish](https://userstyles.org/styles/185907/old-github-layout)